Aykahshi/joker_state/README.md

 - You want the flexibility of manual control when needed
 - You need integrated dependency management
 - You prefer clear, direct state manipulation without abstract concepts
+- You want a type-safe event bus for decoupled communication
+- You need utility widgets that work well with your state management

 ## License